 The project posed a technical challenge in terms of façade construction.
 Vertical exterior surfaces merge with partial façades that slant inwards and outwards and place the highest demands on the outer skin’s detailing and assembly.
 Exactly 9,994 panes were assembled, one-third of which were of irregular shapes.
 Using large-scale steel load-bearing supports a secondary construction, a small-scale, rhomboid steel network is mounted on to the primary construction.
-This network ensures that the structure remains earthquake-proof and gives the façade its unmistakable architectural attribute A double layer of anodized aluminium profiles was laid on top for the façade’s glazing.
+This network ensures that the structure remains earthquake-proof and gives the façade its unmistakable architectural attribute.
+A double layer of anodized aluminium profiles was laid on top for the façade’s glazing.

 The slidable glass panes are clamped over a cover strip disengaging them from the building’s movements.
 In this way, the building meets the increasingly stringent requirements made on the earthquake-threatened area.
 Despite the high degree of transparency, glass of varying compositions ensures a pleasant atmosphere inside the building.

-© Central Library Seattle
+Reference overview and Header image: © Central Library Seattle